Jensen Daggett - Rennie Wickham

 So Paramount figured they tried to change the scenery a bit, maybe to breathe new life into the franchise.
 So they decided it would be a fantastic idea for Jason to kill people somewhere else, like...New York City?
 Okay, I'll admit...the idea is an interesting one.
 How would Jason survive in a city known for tough attitudes and a stereotypical high crime rate?
 Could Jason survive in NYC, or would be learn to love the hard knock life?
 Great questions there...just too bad they were never answered in this film.
 Jason Takes Manhattan huh?
 More like Fred Takes A Huge Dump On This Film Because It Sucks.

 Two teenagers have sex on a boat.
 The guy tells the other about the legend of Jason Voorhees to scare her, hockey mask and all.
 While they go back to getting some, an underwater cable gets cut open, leading a bunch of volts to react under Crystal Lake.
 Gee, guess who's under there again?
 Why, it's Jason!
 And the electricity bring him back to life [again].
 So Jason gets on the boat, steals the hockey mask, and kills the two teens.
 The next morning, a group of seniors on their senior trip prepare to board the Lazarus [I love puns], where guess what?
 Yep, that's right!
 Jason emerges from underwater and boards the trip to greet them all on their way to New York City.
 Jason pretty much offs them one-by-one [with new teleportation powers...WTF?] until five survive long enough to make their way to NYC.
 The main heroine, Renny, seems to have visions of Jason as a little boy drowning in Crystal Lake.
 Will she use this knowledge to stop Jason this time?
 How will Jason fit in NYC?
-Is this film fuckin' ridiculous or what?
+Is this film ridiculous or what?

 Jason Takes Manhattan was Paramount's final outing with Jason [and the last film to use Friday The 13th in the title or anywhere else] before handing rights to New Line Cinema.
 Boy, does it show.
 This film is a sinking ship [see, I love puns] and I want to get off.
 I don't understand how Paramount even believed they had a good film here.
 It's so bad that it's funny, like those movies you used to see on Mystery Science Theater 3000.
 There's a story here, but it makes no sense.
 All the characters are stereotypical.
 The music sucks.
 The film barely takes place in New York.
-The ending is beyond retarded.
-What the fuck happened here?
+The ending is beyond stupid.
+What the hell happened here?

 Let me say some good things about the film.
 The direction by Rob Hedden [who also wrote this crap] is pretty darn good.
 The lighting is beautiful and the film looks crisp.
 Loved the overhead shots of Jason as he strolled the hallways of the ship.
 Loved the dream-like sequences Renny had when she saw Jason as both a boy and an adult.
 He keeps things moving at a decent pace here, where there is some tension at least given to the kills.
 One of the better directed Friday The 13ths out there, but it doesn't save the film.